 Is becoming a pharmacy technician your dream?
-Are you planning to apply for the Illinois Pharmacy Technician License?
+Are you planning to apply for the Illinois pharmacy technician license requirements?
 Have you been wondering how to apply for a pharmacy tech license in the state of Illinois?
 You are at the right place.

 In this article, you will learn more about the Pharmacy Technician License and Exam process.
 This article will give you reliable information about the enrollment process and the eligibility criteria set by the state.

 The Steps Involved in the Illinois Pharmacy Technician License Requirements

 The first step to applying for the Illinois Pharmacy Technician License is to register.
 But, before you begin the registration process, you must verify your eligibility to apply for licensure.
 Make sure to check the eligibility criteria set by the state for the Pharmacy Technician License.

 The eligibility criteria to register and apply for the pharmacy technician license set by the state of Illinois are as follows:

 - Applicants who apply for Pharmacy Technician – Certified Designation and Student Designation must be at least 18 years of age or older.